SpaceVim/SpaceVim/docs/development.md

 First if you want to have some personal mappings.
 This can be done in your bootstrap function.

-If you think it worth contributing new mappings, be sure to read the documentation to find the best mappings, then create a Pull-Request with your mappings.
+If you think it is worth contributing new mappings, be sure to read the documentation to find the best mappings, then create a Pull-Request with your mappings.

-ALWAYS document your new mappings or mappings changes inside the relevant documentation file.
+ALWAYS document your new mappings or mapping changes inside the relevant documentation file.
 It should be the layername.md and the [documentation](../documentation/).

 ##### Language specified key bindings

-All language specified key bindings prefix `SPC l`.
+All language specified key bindings have the prefix `SPC l`.

-We recommend to keep same language specified key bindings for different languages:
+We recommend you to use the common language specified key bindings for the same purpose as the following:

 | Key Binding | Description                                      |
 | ----------- | ------------------------------------------------ |